Greater Books

 Why is Greater Books so simply designed and not have any images?

 That said, the site will always fit in better with the "Web 1.0" world of text-dominant documents.
-Web sites about books, even excellent resouces such as Brain Pickings, arguably discourage the close reading they puport to complement.
-The web has become more of an entertainment medium in and of itself, instead of a supplement or enhancement of documentation and research pursuits; this site is not part of that trend.
+Web sites about books, even those that serve as excellent resouces, arguably discourage the close reading they puport to complement.
+The web has become more of an entertainment medium in and of itself, instead of a supplement or enhancement of reference service and research; this site is not part of that trend.
 Ironically, once the interactive features noted above are put in place, the site will be more "printer-friendly," as the shorter tallies resulting from such features could serve as handy "shopping lists" to take to libraries and bookstores.

 Moreover, with its clearly-defined rules, Greater Books is designed for posterity, so that it could continue well after the original author of the site is dead or has lost interest.
 It is not meant to be confined to a particular medium or format.